jrosenberger2/GcodeGenerator2.0/README.txt

+GcodeGenerator was built for my Honors Thesis, as an experiemnt into how natural language processing could be used to simplify 3D printing.

 Use of Gcode GeneratorV2.1:

---You will need python installed on your system

 --You will need blender and Ultimaker Cura installed locally relative to GeneratorV2.1.py